What Is the Auto Accident Statute of Limitations in New Jersey?

 Yes, New Jersey operates under a no-fault insurance system for car accidents.
 This means that after an accident, regardless of who is at fault, your own auto insurance policy typically covers your medical expenses and lost wages up to the limit of your personal injury protection (PIP) coverage.

-This is where the statute of limitations becomes crucial.
+Should your injuries meet this threshold, the statute of limitations becomes crucial.
 You still have only 2 years from the date of the accident to file a lawsuit for any injury claim that extends beyond the scope of your PIP coverage.

 While the auto accident statute of limitations pertains to filing a lawsuit, remember that insurance claims also have their deadlines.
 It’s prudent to notify your insurance company about an accident almost immediately after it occurs.
 Insurance policies often have a “prompt notice” requirement, and failure to report an accident promptly can result in the denial of coverage.